Deepfake North Korean Remote Workers: a New Data Loss Threat

 The only way forward is to embrace intent-aware, contextual defenses.
 By understanding how data normally flows through an organization and detecting the subtle deviations that signal something’s wrong, security teams can finally close the blind spot exploited by North Korea’s deepfake operatives and others like them.

-This was exactly what made us build Orion’s IOL detection AI agent – it aims to reduce noise, prevent exfiltration in real time, and give security teams the advantage they need against attackers who now look just like employees.
+This was exactly what led us to build ORION in a way that reduces noise, prevent real-time exfiltration, and gives security teams the advantage they need against attackers who now look just like employees.

 The question you might want to ask yourself is this: If tomorrow a fake remote worker slipped through your hiring process, would I be able to spot them before sensitive data walked out the door?